sourcegraph/about/handbook/engineering/observability/monitoring_pillars.md

 ### Less useful graphs should be hidden by default

 The most useful information should be presented first, the least useful information should be hidden by default.
+This means that in the monitoring generator, most groups of graphs should default to hidden.

 #### Explanation